 The relationship between man and animals goes back centuries, but it wasn’t until recently that research has begun to document the important role of animals in keeping humans healthy and happy.

 The special bond that people feel with horses has led to a program that has made its way into the treatment field.
-Equine Assisted Psychotherapy is an emerging field in which horses are used specifically as a tool for emotional growth and learning.
+Equine Facilitated Learning is an emerging field in which horses are used specifically as a tool for emotional growth and learning.

 Why horses?
 Horses are honest teachers with personalities (horseanalities) as varied as those of humans, therefore they react differently to each person and each action.